 out of a possible 100 points

-Pennsylvania lacks statewide discrimination laws protecting sexual orientation and gender identity, but two state agencies expanded nondiscrimination protections [CUT last year].
+Pennsylvania lacks statewide discrimination laws protecting sexual orientation and gender identity, but two state agencies expanded nondiscrimination protections.
 These expansions lack binding authority but strengthen recourse.
 The state explicitly interprets existing prohibition against sex discrimination to include sexual orientation and gender identity.
 Gender marker changes on birth certificates [cut and driver’s licenses both] require a letter from a doctor, or licensed provider.
 ID gender marker changes just require filling out a form, and neither require surgery.

 Conversion therapy remains legal in Pennsylvania.
 State laws don’t prohibit adoption by same-sex couples, but neither do they provide protections, particularly not for the non-biological parent in lesbian couples where one of the women carries the child.
 While there is no state nondiscrimination policy in school, state explicitly interprets existing prohibition against sex discrimination to include sexual orientation and gender identity.

-The governor and one U.S. senator, Bob Casey, have strong records of pro-LGBT+ voting and statements.
-The second senator, Pat Toomey, has evolved on LGBT+ issues but maintains a track record of championing “traditional” family units over LGBT+ rights.
+The governor and one U.S. senator, Bob Casey, have strong records of pro-LGBTQ+ voting and statements.
+The second senator, Pat Toomey, has evolved on LGBTQ+ issues but maintains a track record of championing “traditional” family units over LGBTQ+ rights.
 Pennsylvania has broad constitutional or statutory religious exemption laws.